Koshila-Hansanee/Encrypt-and-Decrypt/README.md

 To use the encryption utility,I follow these steps:

 Compilation:
 Before running the utility, you need to compile the C code to create an executable.
-Use the GCC (GNU Compiler Collection) to compile the encryption_utility.c code.
-Open the Command Prompt (or Terminal on macOS/Linux), navigate to the directory containing the encryption_utility.c file, and run the following command:
+Use the GCC (GNU Compiler Collection) to compile the dataencryption.c code.
+Open the Command Prompt (or Terminal on macOS/Linux), navigate to the directory containing the dataencryption.c file, and run the following command:

 To compile the "dataencryption.c" file, use the command "gcc -o dataencryption dataencryption.c".
 This will create an executable named encryption_utility in the same directory.